ThomasVon2021/blikvm-site/docs/en/msd.md

 ## Upload images manually (without Web UI)

-1) The following four paths should exist for using the Mass Storage Drive feature in BliKVM:
+!!! info "1) The following four paths should exist for using the Mass Storage Drive feature in BliKVM."

 ```
 /usr/bin/blikvm/ventoy-1.0.88